PanicStation.org

 Short answer

-Stop what you’re doing, sit or lie down, and check for emergency warning signs.
-If you have chest pain/pressure, trouble breathing, or fainting/near-fainting, call 911.
+Stop, sit or lie down, and check for emergency warning signs.
+Call 911 now if you have chest pain or pressure, severe trouble breathing, fainting or near-fainting, severe dizziness, sudden weakness, confusion, or you feel seriously unwell.

 Do not do these things

-• Do not drive yourself to the ER if you feel faint, weak, confused, or unsafe to drive.
+• Do not drive yourself to the Emergency Department if you feel faint, weak, confused, or unsafe to drive.

-• Do not take extra doses of heart/blood pressure meds, aspirin, or someone else’s medication unless a clinician told you to for this exact situation.
+• Do not take extra doses of heart medicine, blood pressure medicine, aspirin, or someone else’s medicine unless a clinician told you to for this exact situation.

 • Do not try to “work it off” with exercise.

-• Do not add stimulants right now (energy drinks, lots of caffeine, nicotine, recreational drugs).
+• Do not add stimulants right now, such as energy drinks, lots of caffeine, nicotine, cocaine, amphetamines, or other recreational drugs.

-• Do not take oral decongestants for a “stuffy nose” to self-treat (they can worsen palpitations) unless a clinician/pharmacist advises it for you.
+• Do not take an oral decongestant for a stuffy nose right now unless a clinician or pharmacist says it is safe for you.

-• Do not dismiss it if it’s new, happening at rest, or repeating.
+• Do not dismiss it if it is new, happening at rest, unusually strong, or repeating.

 What to do now